 How To Create and Communicate a Workplace Vaccination Policy

-In this blog post, we’ll explore important considerations for developing a COVID-19 workplace vaccination policy along with three strategies other companies are using to encourage employees to get vaccinated.
+In this blog post, we’ll explore key considerations for developing a COVID-19 workplace vaccination policy and messaging you can use to communicate decisions to employees.

 - COVID-19 Vaccine Challenges in the Workplace